GabrielaLuta/SAGE/README.md

 python 3.6 05stv8636w3f 6 weeks ago 154MB
 ```
 6. Add the image to a private repository (or host it for free on Docker Hub).

-# More resources
-To read more about docker images, go [here](https://docs.docker.com/engine/reference/builder/).